 18 Apr After the Mold

 Yup, being in your bathroom is like taking a time machine to 1982.
 The hardware is at least that old.
 The hard-to-reach places are getting moldy.
+That’s just what you’re able to see however, which means it’s time for a professional mold inspection.
 You’ve already replaced the shower head, but the rest of it is a bit rusty.
 The tub has a permanent gray ring caused by a chiliad of baths that has slowly defied scrubbing.
 It’s time for a change.

 But where do you start?
 Obviously, your budget needs to be considered.
 Materials vary greatly in quality, from basic to very high-end.
 Luckily, much of the labor is easily incurred by the consumer.